 19. According to Lukianoff, what is a free speech zone, and what is so bad about it?

 20. According to Lukianoff, what role should governments play in addressing the problem of speech codes?

 Please select only one question for analysis from those below and answer it.

 1. The section on “Special Cases of Censorship” discusses several areas of expression that have been targets for censorship.
 Which of these cases deserves censorship the most, and which the least?
 Give your reasons.

 2. In the section on “Arguments for Free Speech,” which of the three arguments presented there is the weakest, and why?

-4. In the section on “Legal Limitations of Free Speech” five exceptions to free speech are given.
+6. In the section on “Legal Limitations of Free Speech” there are five exceptions to constitutionally protected free speech, namely, those involving clear and present danger, national security risks, fighting words, defamation, and obscenity.
 If you could eliminate one of these five exceptions, which would it be and why?

 7. Lukianoff describes some speech codes as attempts by college administrations to prevent unruly or embarrassing demonstrations.
 Might this be a justifiable rationale in some situations?
 Give an example and explain.